rounak393/autopace/README.md

 # autopace
-# 🚗 Traffic Speed Detection with YOLOv8
+# 🚗 Traffic Speed Detection with YOLOv8(assosciated with IDEAS@-ISI KKATA)

 This project uses [YOLOv8](https://github.com/ultralytics/ultralytics) for vehicle detection and calculates their speed based on frame analysis in a traffic video.
 Ideal for smart city applications, traffic monitoring, and basic computer vision tasks.